Mochaul/advpro-lab/tutorial-7/README.md

 > Feel free to use this section to write your own notes related to your attempt
 > in doing the tutorial.
 You can also use this section to write text for
 > answering question(s) mentioned in the task checklists.

+The biggest benefit of Functional programming is brevity, because code can be more concise.
+A functional program doesn't create an iterator variable to be the center of a loop, so this and other kinds of overhead are eliminated from your code.